 - The fundamental purpose of the job to be done

-- Time spent on each task or specific area of responsibilities to be done
+- Time spent on each task or specific area of responsibility to be done

 - Important of each element in the job and its relationship or ratio to the total operation of the job